 Interests: How marginalized communities (Black, queer, and/or disabled) resist and exist within spaces of incarceration and social movements.

-Ethnographic Project: 75 hours of participant observation on Los Angeles county buses and trains to map how passenger interactions are stratified by race, gender, and disability.
+Ethnography: Using 100 hours of participant observation on Los Angeles county buses and trains to trace how and why interactions occur among Black passengers.